Robotics-and-Computer-Vision-Lab/RCV-Lab.src/content/publication/ye-2023-robot/index.md

   person-following dataset show that, even under partial occlusion, the proposed method can still locate the person more reliably than the existing SOTA methods.
 As well, the application of our method is demonstrated in real experiments on a mobile robot.
-publication: '*2023 IEEE International Conference on Robotics and Automation (ICRA)*'
 ---